Have you left it too late?

 There are quite a few calculations today too!

-Better get a pen and paper on standby or just reduce the playback speed on some parts 😉
+Better get pen and paper on standby, or just reduce the playback speed on some parts 😉

 Oh!
-Before we go ahead with the questions, just a bit of a teaser… Make sure you stay till the end cause Bryce and Ben will be sharing their early prediction on how this year’s property market will end and where will next year’s market go on the “What’s Making Property News” segment!
+Before we go ahead with the questions, just a bit of a teaser: Make sure you stay till the end cause Bryce and Ben will be sharing their early predictions on how this year’s property market will end and where next year’s market will go in the “What’s Making Property News” segment!

 Free Stuff Mentioned

-• Summer Series is around the corner and we’d like to hear from you!
-If you’ve gone through (or even going through) a financial transformation journey, let us know.
+- Summer Series is around the corner and we’d like to hear from you!
+If you’ve gone through (or are going through) a financial transformation journey, let us know.
 We’d love to listen to your story!
 Simply fill in the form below or go to thepropertycouch.com.au/mystory

 The Questions We Answer